sabrina-woo/fruitgame/README.md

 The application I will create is a simple game that consists of a **single playable character** that can move left and right across the screen.
 The user's goal is to **collect falling fruit** that moves vertically down the screen, and **avoid harmful falling objects** falling vertically down the screen.
-Upon **hitting three harmful objects, the game will end** and a score will be given to the user based on the number of fruits collected by the user.
-The longer the player survives in the game, the more challenging the game will become (eg. more frequent harmful falling objects).
+Upon **hitting a harmful object, the game will end** and a score will be given to the user based on the number of fruits collected by the user.

 ## Who will use it?